guivargas95/AWS_Django_App/README.md

 # AWS_Django_App

-This app was hosted in AWS but my free time limit was ended.
+This app was hosted in AWS but my free time limit to host was ended.